 - Focus on Improving Sleep Quality: Prioritizing good sleep hygiene by maintaining a regular sleep schedule, creating a restful environment, and avoiding stimulants before bed can significantly reduce stress and improve mood.

-- Music Therapy: Listening to or creating music can be a powerful tool for stress relief.
-Music therapy can help lower cortisol levels, elevate mood, and provide a healthy outlet for emotional expression.
+- Music Therapy: Listening to or creating music can be a helpful tool for stress relief.
+Music therapy may help lower cortisol levels, elevate mood, and provide a healthy outlet for emotional expression.

 - Nature Therapy: Spending time in nature, whether through walking, hiking or simply sitting in a park, can greatly reduce stress and improve mental well-being.
 Nature therapy helps ground individuals, providing a calming and restorative effect on the mind and body.